VladGural/java-test-wamisoftware-test-figure/readme.md

 # How run solution of this test

-You should have JDK, Maven, Docker, and Git installed on your computer to run this test.
+You should have JDK 17+, Maven, Docker, and Git installed on your computer to run this test.

 Create a new directory and move to it
 ```